dcmwijaya/Arduino-Pro-Mini-based-Conveyor-Motor-Speed-Control-System-using-PWM-Method/README.md

 # Arduino-Pro-Mini-based-Conveyor-Motor-Speed-Control-System-using-PWM-Method
 <strong>Solo Project: Conveyor Motor Speed Control System using PWM Method</strong><br><br>
 A conveyor is a mechanical system used to move goods or materials from one place to another which is done continuously.
 To set how fast the conveyor machine can move, you can use a potentiometer.
 As for adjusting the direction of motor movement (forward or backward), you can press the push button.
+You can also stop the machine by pressing the push button.

 <br><br>